dzeke/ColoradoRiverCoding/README.md

 1. **ModelMusings** - Pilot flex accounting to encourage more water conservation in a combined Lake Powell-Lake Mead system.
 Cloud-based interactive model for the Colorado River basin.
 When participants synchronously connect, they can role play Upper Basin, Lower Basin, Mexico, and other parties.
 Participants make year-to-year water conservation, consumption, purchase, and sale decisions for their party while they track other players' choices, account balances, reservoir storage, and impacts to Grand Canyon fish.
 1. **Powell10Year** - Plots showing Lake Powell 10-year releases in comparison to Colorado River Compact Article III(d) requirement
+1. **Pre1922CompactWaterUse** - Table of Pre-1922 Compact water use by state.
+1. **ProtectLakePowell** - Figure of tools to protect Lake Powell elevations of 3,525 and 3,490 feet.
 1. **Runge_MCDM_Analysis** - interactive parallel coordinate plot visualization of the 18 objectives use in the analysis by Runge et al of Glend Canyon Dam management alternatives.
 Runge, M. C., LaGory, K. E., Russell, K., Balsom, J. R., Butler, R. A., Coggins, J. L. G., Grantz, K. A., Hayse, J., Hlohowskyj, I., Korman, J., May, J. E., O'Rourke, D. J., Poch, L. A., Prairie, J. R., VanKuiken, J. C., Van Lonkhuyzen, R. A., Varyu, D. R., Verhaaren, B. T., Veselka, T. D., Williams, N. T., Wuthrich, K. K., Yackulic, C. B., Billerbeck, R. P., and Knowles, G. W. (2015).
 "Decision analysis to support development of the Glen Canyon Dam long-term experimental and management plan."
 2015-5176, U.S. Geological Survey, Reston, VA. http://pubs.er.usgs.gov/publication/sir20155176.
 1. **TimeToDeadPool** - a steady deterministic scenario analysis of the number of years to hit Lake Mead dead pool (or other target elevation) given a starting storage volume and steady reservoir inflow.
 Used to explore scenarios of inflow from 7 to 14 maf per year every year and identify potential effects of additional voluntary water conservation.
 1. **TribalWater** - Digitizes some of the data in the Tribal Waer Study by the USBR.
+1. **UpperBasinAgriculture** - Costs of demand management in Upper Basin.

 ## License
 BSD-3-Clause (https://github.com/dzeke/ColoradoRiverFutures/blob/master/LICENSE).
 Available to use, modify, distribute, etc. for free.